ohmybrew/ohmybrew.github.io/_posts/2015-09-24-calculating-percent-saved-with-shopify.markdown

 Visually displaying to the customer how much they are saving is a big help to driving them towards a purchase.
 This is a simple snippet and guide to help you achieve this functionality in your Shopify stores.

-First, to calculate the percentage saved, lets look at the basic math for this in plain text.
+First, to calculate the percentage saved, let's look at the basic math for this in plain text.

     percent saved = ((old price - new price) / old price) * 100